toddlucas/cotemplate/src/client/sys/src/features/organization/api/README.md

 ### Error Handling

 All API functions include proper error handling and will throw meaningful error messages that are displayed to the user.

+### Migration from Mock Data

+The mock data has been successfully migrated to server seed data.
+The client now uses real API calls with realistic test data that matches the previous mock structure.